Skip to main content

 • Many women do not discuss POP with their doctor—ask routinely.

-• Vaginal pessary should be considered in all patients with symptomatic prolapse.
+• Vaginal pessary is a non-surgical treatment option in any patients with symptomatic prolapse.

 Subscribe to Access Full Content